mhwombat/bin/README.md

 The name of the file is the BibTeX key.

 ## amy-prompt.hs
+A work in progress; not currently in use.

 ## amy-prompt.sh
 Set the colour of the bash prompt according to the current directory.